 Past Agendas and Minutes

 Many of these were produced before we had to comply with accessibility legislation.
 Some have complex numbering systems which may be difficult to navigate.
 We plan to work on new templates to ensure all future documents are made accessible wherever possible.

 Statement of Accounts

 Work has been done on the latest version of this document to improve its accessibility, but we are aware that there are still issues related to table headers and merged cells on the 2021 – 2022 version of this document.
-We are working to ensure any future versions of this document will be fully accessible
+We are working to ensure new versions of this document in 2022 will be accessible.

 Some leaflets have been designed for print so lack digital accessibility features such as correct reading order, colour checks and alternative text on images.
 Wherever possible, we will be providing the same content in HTML text on the pages on which they are available to download.

 Non compliance with the accessibility regulations